Telehealth Now available

 NSADS are one option, but are not always suitable for everyone, and can have concerning side effect.
 Other safer options includes low level laser.

-Cheltenham Podiatry has a specialist acute injury clinic where low level laser is applied immediately to the injury .
+Cheltenham Podiatry has a expert acute injury clinic where low level laser is applied immediately to the injury .
 This treatment is very effective in reducing inflammation, pain and speeds healing and is also recommended for conditioning prior and post surgical procedures .
 The quicker it is applied after the injury/ procedure the better the response.

 Inflammation due to a chronic condition can be treated in various ways depending on the mechanics, injured tissue , age and health .

 Cheltenham Podiatry is a leader in treatment of lower limb chronic inflammatory/ pain conditions that fail standard care.
-High end onsite ultrasound provides speedy diagnosis and the availability of specialised regenerative treatments – low level laser ( painless treatment that uses light absorbing chromophores in the body ), and prolotherapy , prp/ orthokine – utilising ultrasound guidance for best outcomes .
+High end onsite ultrasound provides speedy diagnosis and the availability of regenerative treatments – low level laser ( painless treatment that uses light absorbing chromophores in the body ), and prolotherapy , prp/ orthokine – utilising ultrasound guidance for best outcomes .